Lokathor/gba-from-scratch/book_src/ex1.md

 Which is enough to call this article over.
 In the next article we'll actually learn more details about what we just did, as well as more details about how else we can affect the screen.

+[This](https://github.com/Lokathor/gba-from-scratch/tree/b6dc1ca7c914f2e93d304c68b923208ccc48a92f) is the exact state of the repo when I finished this article.